faizatulhuda9/Project-react/README.md

-# Login/Register with CreatenReact APP Typescript
+# Login/Register with Create React App Typescript

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).